Fishing for Crappie with a jig is one of the most common and effective ways to target these tasty fish.

 How To Rig A Jig For Crappie

-Double jig rig -A double crappie rig allows for two jigs to be fished at once from the same fishing line.
+A double crappie rig allows for two jig heads to be fished at once from the same fishing line.

 How Do You Catch A Crappie With A Jig And Bobber?

 This method works especially well when crappie have moved into shallow water during the spring spawning season, or if they are staging along ledges in medium depth (6-10 feet).

-Simply drop your jig and bobber rig into small openings around vegetation and structure where crappie are spawning.
+Simply drop your jig and slip bobber into small openings around vegetation and structure where crappie are spawning.
 Let the jig sit and watch your bobber carefully.
-Give your tod tip a small twitch every few minutes.
+Give your rod tip a small twitch every few minutes.